sirin-koca/Project1/README.md

 ```

 </td>
 <td td valign="top"> Python provides a variety of control flow statements such as conditional statements for branching and looping.
-The if statement is used to test a condition and execute a block of code if the condition is true.
-An else clause can be used to execute a block of code if the condition is false.
+The if statement is used to test a condition and execute a block of code if the condition is <code/>True</code>.
+An else clause can be used to execute a block of code if the condition is <code>False</code>.

 ```